Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 Pros:

-- Competitive pricing, especially for higher-spec instances
+- Competitive pricing, especially for larger instances

-- More global regions than most competitors
+- More global data centers than most

-- Hourly billing with no long-term commitments
+- Hourly billing with no long-term contracts

 - Solid API and Terraform support